Men and women. Ashes.

 I remember how the grey old woman

-Took a long, metal pipe to such a grate,
+Took a long, metal pipe to

 And to such grey cinders.